 Development of offshore wind resources falls under the purview of the Bureau of Ocean Energy Management (BOEM).
 Visit the pages linked below to engage in and stay informed about BOEM activities.

 BOEM Fishing Industry Communication and Engagement Web Page - information about fishery liaisons and representatives for offshore wind projects in the Northeast

 To the extent practicable, the Councils comment directly to BOEM on specific offshore wind projects.
 In addition, Council staff are members of NMFS offshore wind coordination team.

 Northeast Wind Developers

 Visit the wind developer websites listed below for information about specific projects in the Northeast region.
 BOEM's Renewable Energy Leases Map Book provides details about the locations of active commercial and research leases.

-- National Marine Fisheries Service (NMFS) response to New York Bight Call for Information - provides detailed information that describes considerations related to fisheries and the marine environment.
+NOAA Fisheries response to New York Bight Call for Information (6/7/18) - provides detailed information that describes considerations related to fisheries and the marine environment.

 Regional Ocean Data Portals

-The Mid-Atlantic and Northeast Ocean Data Portals are online resources that consolidate available data to visualize and analyze ocean resources and human use information such as fishing grounds, recreational areas, shipping lanes, habitat areas, and energy sites, among others.
+The Mid-Atlantic Ocean Data Portal and Northeast Ocean Data Portal are online resources that consolidate available data to visualize and analyze ocean resources and human use information such as fishing grounds, recreational areas, shipping lanes, habitat areas, and energy sites, among others.